 So, if you find your Keurig not pumping water but you’ve been maintaining it properly, it’s most likely because of little air bubbles in the water lines.
 Don’t panic; you can easily remove it so it can start pumping water again.

 In some cases, even if you’ve already filled the Keurig with the right amount of water, it still gives you the “More Water Please Error.”
 This can be a frustrating issue because you know you have put in the appropriate amount of water, yet it’s asking for more.

 If you’re getting this error, two things might have happened.
-First, you might be using the wrong type of water, or second, the reservoir might be sending some false signals to the coffee machine, which causes the issue.
+First, you might be using the wrong type of water, or second, the water reservoir might be sending some false signals to the coffee machine, which leads to the Keurig not pumping water.

 If you have been properly maintaining your coffee maker and you’re not experiencing an error message, the most obvious reason is that your pump has physical damage.